flexera-public/policy_templates/compliance/unapproved_instance_types/README.md

 ### What it does

-This policy checks for instances that are using instance types that are not approved.
+This policy checks for instances that are using instance types that are not in the specified list and stops them after approval.

 ### Functional Details